thp/urlwatch/README.md

 SLACK
 -----

-Slack nofifications are configured using "Slack Incoming Webhooks".
+Slack notifications are configured using "Slack Incoming Webhooks".
 Here is a sample configuration:

 ```yaml